1969 Tecno FB, F2, F3

 What we do know is what happened to the Tecno after Rutan sold it to its current owner.
 It received a full, frame up, restoration.

 As mentioned above, the Tecno was the subject of a frame up restoration, which took several years.

 It is noteworthy that this Tecno is a part of an extensive collection of multiple historic F1 cars, F2 cars, Formula Juniors, sports racers, IndyCars, and more.
 Each is restored and maintained to the highest standards.
 These cars race at Monaco, Goodwood, the Le Mans Classic, the Monterey Reunion, the Velocity Invitational, and other prestigious events worldwide.
 They also consistently run at the front.
 The point is that the Tecno was restored to a standard, not a budget.
 It was also done by a well known and respected pro shop.

 The Tecno is currently located in the Northeast U.S. We can assist with shipping domestically and worldwide.

 The Tecno qualifies for Monoposto racing virtually everywhere in the U.S., including groups such as SVRA, CSRG, HMSA, VARA, SOVREN, and others.
 It will also qualify for the U.K.’s Historic Sports Car Club (“HSCC”) Historic Formula 2 Championship in the Class E, Jim Clark Trophy category.
 Of course Tecnos are welcome by other organizations and other venues worldwide.

-The Tecno would also be a highly desirable entry for this year’s 55th Anniversary of Formula B Continental Championship series with feature races at Indy, Road America, and Thunderhill.
+The Tecno would also be a highly desirable entry for the Formula B Continental Championship Series.
+In 2022 the Series had feature races at Indy, Road America, and Thunderhill.
 For more on this series and the history of Formula B, please see the article at Victory Lane Magazine.